Furikuda/bork/docs/internals/data-structures.rst

 the server just resets the repository to a previous state.

 *item_keys* is a list containing all Item_ keys that may be encountered in the repository.
-It is used by *borg check*, which verifies that all keys in all items are a subset of these keys.
-Thus, an older version of *borg check* supporting this mechanism can correctly detect keys introduced in later versions.
+It is used by *bork check*, which verifies that all keys in all items are a subset of these keys.
+Thus, an older version of *bork check* supporting this mechanism can correctly detect keys introduced in later versions.

 The *tam* key is part of the :ref:`tertiary authentication mechanism <tam_description>`